Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Abstract

 \section{Abstract}

 Gross and Zagier defined certain `higher Green's functions' on products of modular curves and conjectured that the value of these functions at complex multiplication points should be logarithms of algebraic numbers.
-This is now a theorem of Li \cite{li}
+This is now a theorem of Li \cite{li} and Bruinier-Li-Yang \cite{BLY}.

-We relate this question to the existence of motivic cycles in the universal family of products of elliptic curves along the lines of Mellit \cite{mell} and Zhang \cite{zhan}.
-We then construct infinitely many such cycles.
-In the appendix we work out an example of algebraicity.
+We relate this conjecture to the existence of motivic cycles in the universal family of products of elliptic curves along the lines of Mellit \cite{mell} and Zhang \cite{zhan}.
+Using this we are able to prove Zagier's conjecture in some cases when the two CM points have the same discriminant.
+This is originally a theorem of Viazovska \cite{viaz}.

-The work of Li, Bruinier-Ehlen-Yang \cite{BEY}, Viazovska \cite{viaz} and others relate this conjecture to Borcherds' lifts of weakly holomorphic modular forms.
-This suggests that there should be a link between motivic cycles in the universal family on the one hand and Borcherds lifts of weakly holomorphic modular forms on the other.
-We formulate a precise conjecture relating the two objects.
+Li, Bruinier-Li-Yang, Bruinier-Ehlen-Yang \cite{BEY}, Viazovska \cite{viaz} and others relate this conjecture to Borcherds' lifts of weakly holomorphic modular forms.
+Their works, coupled with ours, suggest that there should be a link between motivic cycles in the universal family on the one hand and Borcherds lifts on the other.
+We explain why this is the case.
+This suggests a motivic interpretation of weakly holomorphic modular forms.
+In the special case we look at we show that indeed this is true.